 Flights in and out of affected areas could be delayed or suspended.
 Available flights may fill quickly.

-The cyclone could also affect access to sea ports in the region.
-In some areas, adequate shelter from a severe cyclone may not be available to all who may choose to stay.
+Cyclones may also affect access to sea ports in the region.
+In some areas, adequate shelter from a severe cyclone may not be available to all who choose to stay.
 You should familiarise yourself with your hotel or cruise ship evacuation plans.
 You should carry your travel documents at all times (i.e. passport, photo identification) or secure them in a safe, waterproof location.
 We also suggest that you contact friends and family in Australia with updates about your welfare and whereabouts.
 For further information, see our Severe weather page.

 All oceanic regions of the world can experience tsunamis, but there is a more frequent occurrence of large, destructive tsunamis in the Indian and Pacific Oceans because of the many large earthquakes along major tectonic plate boundaries and ocean trenches.
-In the event of an earthquake, you should follow the instructions of local authorities, noting that a nearby earthquake could generate a tsunami within minutes of the tremor occurring.
+Tsunamis could occur in Vanuatu, and you should be alert to warnings as a tsunami can arrive within minutes of a nearby tremor or earthquake occurring.
 The following websites issue information on tsunami warnings, Pacific Tsunami Warning Centre or the Vanuatu Meteorological Services.
 You should also consult your accommodation provider about evacuation plans in the event of a tsunami warning.

 For more information on tsunamis see Emergency Management Australia Tsunami Awareness brochure.